chrisvel/wreeto_official/README.md

 AGPLv3 License for the community version

 ## <a name="professional-edition"></a> 9.
-Professional edition
+Premium edition

-There is a professional version and there is a pricing plan for this edition.
-Please check https://wreeto.com for more details (currently updating).
+There is a premium version and there is a pricing plan for this edition.
+Please check https://wreeto.com or email to <wreeto.official and gmail as the domain provider> for more details (currently updating).